Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 Nikko Toshogu Shrine

 Nikko is famous for its impressive shrines and temples.
-When we visited, we explored the Toshogu Shrine, which is renowned for its elaborate architecture and the famous three monkeys who see no evil, hear no evil, and speak no evil.
-By the way: You definitely know these monkeys from your smartphone keyboard—that’s the classic three monkeys emojis, which are used everywhere!
+During our visit, we explored the Toshogu Shrine, which is well known for its magnificent architecture and the three monkeys who see no, hear no, and speak no evil.
+By the way, you definitely know these monkeys from your smartphone keyboard—they’re the Three Wise Monkey emojis that get used a lot!

-When we visited in 2022, we went on January 2nd, so it was extremely crowded because it’s Japanese tradition to visit shrines at New Year.
-Back then, Covid-19 was still a thing, so we didn’t want to stay amongst the crowds and, unfortunately, we didn’t see the monkeys that time.
-We caught up on that during our 2023 trip!
+When we were there in 2022, we visited on January 2nd, which meant it was extremely crowded as Japanese people traditionally visit shrines for New Year.
+Back then, COVID was still widespread, so we didn’t want to stay in the crowds and unfortunately didn’t get to see the monkeys at that time.
+We caught up on it during our 2023 trip!

-If you want to visit the various shrines and temples affordably, you can buy two tickets: a combo ticket for 900 yen per person and another ticket for 1,300 yen.
-These tickets grant you entry to various attractions, including the famous Toshogu Shrine.
+To visit the various shrines and temples affordably, you can buy two tickets: a combo ticket for 900 yen per person and another ticket for 1,300 yen.
+These tickets give you entry to several attractions—including the famous Toshogu Shrine.

 Google Maps: https://maps.app.goo.gl/2rp42L7obG7VkX84A